Downtown Cleveland: Nine-Twelve District

 Cleveland's financial district, the area around East 9th street from Lake Erie south to Prospect Avenue, serves as corporate or regional home to many firms in the financial, business, legal, communications and publishing sectors of the city's economy.

 Architecturally, the area is characterized by large, glass office towers built predominately in the 1950s to 1980s.
 The tallest is Erieview Tower at 40-stories, the centerpiece of the largely unbuilt Erieview Urban Renewal Project of the 1960s.
 The Galleria was added to the tower in the 1980s originally as a shopping mall, but today serves as a mix of small stores, office space, gardens under the glass, radio headquarters, and a food court.
 The 31-story One Cleveland Center is nicknamed the "silver chisel" due to its distinct shape.
 The seat of the Roman Catholic Diocese of Cleveland, the Cathedral of St. John the Evangelist, is located at the heart of the district on E.9th.
 There is a large cluster of high-rise downtown housing in this area, largely concentrated in the East 12th Street area.

 Alexander Mann's U.S. headquarters and Medical Mutual headquarters are present here.
 The City Club of Cleveland is housed in the City Club Building, which is at the corner of East Ninth and Euclid.

 WKYC, the local NBC affiliate, has its broadcast center on Lakeside Avenue on the northern end of the district.
-WOIO, the CBS affiliate, and WUAB, the CW affiliate, both owned by Gray Television are housed in Reserve Square on East 12th Street.
-Good Karma Broadcasting houses its station, WKNR, inside the Galleria at Erieview.
+WOIO, the CBS affiliate, and sister station WUAB, both owned by Gray Television are housed in Reserve Square on East 12th Street.